Products

 2. Technical Description of Balanset-1A

-Balanset-1A is a portable dual-channel device for dynamic balancing of rotors directly at the workplace.
+Balanset-1A is a portable dual-channel device for dynamic balancing of rotors directly at the workplace (in-situ).

 Balanset-1A System Structure